-Welcome to my absolutely perfect non-toy gifts for kids list.
-Filled with an assortment of items and suggested pairings for a themed gift, this list is a standout.
+Looking for absolutely person non-toy gifts for kids?
+That’s this gift guide filled with an assortment of amazing ideas for kids and suggested pairings for a themed gift.
 Don’t gloss over non-toy gifts for the holiday season: these presents pack a major “wow.”

 What are non-toy gifts for kids?